THE VISIONARY

 - What problem does this solve?

-- What transformation does this create?
+- What change does this create?

 - What would someone pay to have this problem solved?